- Matcha Tea 101

 - Free Course

-Matcha Tea is one of the most nutritionally dense foods on the planet.
+Matcha Tea is an incredibly nutrient-dense food and contains some very unique nutrients that you can gain from very few other foodstuffs.
+Read on to find out more.
 The nutritional information here is per 100g.
-Each serving is just 1g though so you can simply divide the data by 100 for the per cup equivalent!
+A recommended serving of Matcha Tea is just 1g so you can simply divide the data by 100 for the per cup equivalent!

 |Energy (per 100g)||kcal||324|

 Taking a look at the macro nutritional facts for Matcha Tea powder you can clearly see that there is huge nutritional value.